Security Guide

 Verbose Error Messages in Production

-45% of vibe-coded apps leak stack traces to end users (OWASP 2026)
+Many vibe-coded apps expose stack traces and internal errors to end users

 Why Vibe Coding Causes This